-TUBE DIVISION
+TUBE SEGMENT

-The Tube Division is North America's leading manufacturer of specialty plastic tubes for the consumer products industry.
+The Tube Segment is a leading manufacturer of highly decorated extruded plastic tubes for the personal care and cosmetics industry in North America.
 The product line consists of plastic tubes with a variety of decorations, sizes and applications.

-The Tube Division operates one plant in California and one in Pennsylvania.
-In late 2009, the Californian production facility moved to a new but smaller state-of-the-art location.
-The Tube Division exited its small manufacturing operations in Mexico in the fourth quarter of 2009.
+The Tube Segment operates one plant in California and one in Pennsylvania.
+In late 2009, the Los Angeles production facility moved to a new but smaller state-of-the-art location.
+The Tube Segment exited its small manufacturing operations in Mexico in the fourth quarter of 2009.